Daraak/python_projects/README.md

   >> Distance: x.xx (distance between the given coordinates)

 6. Library Manager:- Just a demo/prototype version of an actual and optimal library management application software.

+7. Organizer:- Prettify and construct your directories in an organized manner using just a simple python script called "organizer".